ktor-doc-jp/ktor-doc-jp/pages/servers/autoreload.md

 }
 ```

-As you can see, you specify a list of strings to match the classloaders you want to watch (in this case just `solutions/exercise4`),
-that should be reloaded upon modification.
+As you can see, you need to specify a list of strings to match the classloaders you want to watch (in this case just `solutions/exercise4`), which should then be reloaded upon modification.

 ## Recompiling automatically on source changes

-Since Autoreload feature just detect changes on class files, you have to compile the application by yourself.
+Since the Autoreload feature only detects changes in class files, you have to compile the application by yourself.
-You can do it using intelliJ IDEA with `Build -> Build Project` while running.
+You can do it using IntelliJ IDEA with `Build -> Build Project` while running.

-But you can also use gradle to automatically detect source changes and compile it for you.
+However, you can also use gradle to automatically detect source changes and compile it for you.
 So you can just open
-other terminal in your project folder and run: `gradle -t build`.
-It will compile the application, and after doing so
+another terminal in your project folder and run: `gradle -t build`.
+It will compile the application, and after doing so,
-it will be listening for additional source changes and recompiling when necessary.
+it will listen for additional source changes and recompile when necessary.

-You can then use other terminal to run the application with `gradle run`.
+You can then use another terminal to run the application with `gradle run`.